ucsb-cs56-m18/ucsb-cs56-m18.github.io/_info/syllabus.md

 To earn a "perfect score" (100%) for this 20% component of your grade, you need to earn 1000 project points.
 If you only earn 800, then an 80% will be recorded for that 20% of your grade.

-Some projects are worth more points, and some worth fewer.
+Some assignments in the project category are worth more points, and some worth fewer.

 If you accumulate more than 1000 project points, up to 100 project points may be used to raise your final average in the class up to 2.0 points.
 (The points will be recorded as extra credit).
 (Each point raises your final course average by 0.02% ).